tamselvan89/HeadLines/README.md

    "Sports",   "Technology"*

 ## Android Features
-This is built using the following android features
+This app is built using the following android features

  - MVVM Architecture
  - Live Data